mangini/gdocs2md/README.md

     * Click on the Add-ons menu, you will see an add-on by the name of the project that you have created while installing.
     * Click on "Add To Drive" menu.
     * The file will be converted into an MD file with the name, same as that of the source document.
-    * The converted file will be placed in a folder created with the name same as that of source document, under the folder "xt-docs-md-files"
+    * The converted file will be placed in a folder created with the name same as that of source document, under the folder "Google Docs to Markdown"
     * If the above said folders are not there, the script will automatically create it.
     * If any inline image are there, it will also be placed within the folder where the converted MD file is placed already.
     * Please note that the converted images cannot be viewed directly from google drive.
 You have to download to view it because of this issue [http://code.google.com/p/google-apps-script-issues/issues/detail?id=1239]
     * To convert multiple documents, it is better to create this as a google docs plugin and publish it within your own domain after getting approval from google.
+    * To change the otuput folder, click on the "Change Output Folder" menu.
+It will show you the default output folder and a text box to change it.
+    * Type in the new output folder name and press 'OK'.
+All the converted MD files in future will be placed under this new common folder.
+If the folder doesn't exist, it will create when the next time you convert any MD file.
+    * Please note that if you change the output folder name in plugin, it will be reflected across all documents.
     * Cheers, Happy Converting.

 ## Interpreted formats